Jigme505/Practical_Machine_learning/prediction.md

 ## [18] "D" "A" "B"
 ```

 These are my predictions.
-Since my accuracy is 0.62 I would expect my out of sample accuracy to be less than 60%.
+Since my accuracy is 0.62 for out of sample accuracy I would expect this accuracy to be less than 60%.

+## Conclusion/Alternative

+Given the time constraint I was unable to make use of random forest method (which should have given better accuracy results) but it is defitely an alternative that is best used when you have access to faster processing computer and more time.
+Nontheless, we were able to learn more about cross-validation through this "rpart" method.

 ========================================================================